surma/surma.dev/content/things/raw-wasm.md

 As you can see, the named identifiers have disappeared and have been replaced with (somewhat) helpful comments by the disassembler.
 You can also see a `type` declaration that is generated for you by `wat2wasm`.
 It seems a bit redundant to define a type when it’s fully inferrable from the declaration, but declaring function types will become more useful when we talk about function imports later.

-> **Pro tip**: Did you know that the “Source” panel in DevTools will automatically disassembly .wasm files for you?
+> **Pro tip**: Did you know that the “Source” panel in DevTools will automatically disassemble .wasm files for you?

 A function declaration starts with `func` keyword, followed by the (optional) identifer, a list of parameters with their types, the return type and the body.
 The body is itself a list of [instructions] for the VM’s stack.
 Using these instructions you can push values onto the stack, pop values off the stack and replace them with the result of an operation or load and store values to memory (more about that later).
 A function _must_ leave exactly one value on the stack as the function’s return value.